swanysimon/Dotfiles/README.md

     For non-personal machines, set up a private dotfiles repository with its own Brewfile setup instead.
 The utilities installed here are often very unrelated to anything remotely associated with a job.
-No employer needs to run a security scan on Slippi.
+No employer needs to run a security scan on Slippi, for example.

+ 1. Symlink the `config` directory to the place you want `XDG_CONFIG_HOME` to be.
+This is normally `$HOME/.config`:

+    ```shell
+    cd
+    rm -r .config
+    ln -si <dotfiles repository>/config .config
+    ```

  1. Configure [fish] as the default shell.
-You can then close your shell and open [Alacritty] (my terminal of choice for now) whenever you like:
+You should probably restart your shell after running this.

     ```shell
     chsh -s "$(brew --prefix)/bin/fish"